One of the main advantages of using WordPress is that you don’t need to know how to write code to manage your website.

-- Current date
+- Current date and time

-- Adding a search box to your post, page, or sidebar
+- Adding a Google search box

-- Display relevant banner ads
+- Display contextual banner ads

-- Analytics code (e.g. Google Adwords)
+- Conversion tracking scripts (e.g. Google Adwords)

-First, source or create the code you plan to add to your content.
-You can use an online HTML editor (e.g. search online for “HTML Code WYSIWYG Editor“) or use an HTML cheat sheet …
+First, source or create your HTML code.
+You can use an online HTML editor (e.g. search online for “Free Online WYSIWYG HTML Editor“) or use HTML cheat sheets …

 Highlight and copy your code to the clipboard …

-Locate and highlight your placeholder …
+Find and select your placeholder symbols …

 (Select and highlight your placeholder)

-Paste the code over the highlighted text …
+(Paste the code over the highlighted text)

-(What a shortcode looks like)
+(What a WP shortcode looks like)